-Contingent pay is concerned with answering the two fundamental reward management questions: what do we value?
-What are we prepared to pay for?
-Contingent pay schemes are based on measurements or assessments.
-These may be expressed as ratings that are converted by means of a formula to a payment.
+Contingent pay schemes are based on processes for measuring or assessing performance, competence, contribution or skill.
+These may be expressed as ratings, which are converted by means of a formula to a payment.
 Alternatively, there may be no formal ratings and pay decisions are based on broad assessments rather than a formula.